lunatech-labs/lunatech-beginner-quarkus-course/slides-fr/02-getting-started.md

 * Metrics
 * ... and more

-Quarkus has many extensions that implement these APIs (among others!)
+Quarkus comprend beaucoup d’extensions qui implémentent ces APIs (parmi d’autres!)

 Note:
 * Some of these APIs are just Jakarta EE APIs.
 Others are Microprofile specific.